Duo - Frequently Asked Questions (FAQ)

 A gray box or blank box is showing up when I try to use Duo Mobile on my iPhone or iOS device, how do I fix this?

 iOS and macOS have configurable content restrictions called "Screen Time" that can potentially prevent the Duo Prompt from displaying correctly.
-If your users see a gray box instead of the Duo Prompt on their iPhone or iPad, check whether they have content restrictions enabled.
+If your users see a gray box instead of the Duo Prompt on their iPhone or iPad, check whether they have content restrictions enabled within Screen Time or try turning off Screen Time first and then turn it back on after successfully using Duo Mobile.
 Here is more information about Screen Time from Apple Support in general: Use Screen Time on your iPhone, iPad, or iPod touch iOS 12 or newer.

 Why am being I asked to log back into my email with the Outlook app or Apple Mail app on my devices after a week or so?